 Visas valid for 30 days can be easily obtained on arrival.
-Cost depends on nationality (from US$30 to US$42).
+Costs range from US$30-42, depending on nationality.
 One passport-sized photograph is required.

 Phones and Internet Service

 Postal services are available in Laos.
-The best way to receive any mail is to get it sent to a post office and collect it yourself.
+The best way to receive any mail is to have it sent to a post office or collect it yourself.
 Telephone connections to the rest of the world are widely available, however they aren’t cheap.
 Internet access is available in most major tourist places such as hotels, restaurants and cafes.

 People, History & Culture